Asana/SGTM/README.md

 **How to configure**:
 * Set an env variable of `TF_VAR_sgtm_feature__disable_github_team_subscription` to `true`

+### Rerun required checks on pull requests that are older than N hours with a specific base ref
+SGTM can use Github API to rerun Check Runs on pull requests with a specified base ref if the results of those check runs exceeds a set number of hours.
+This is useful for keeping the status of your check runs "fresh" especially if the base ref is updated frequently.
+It will ignore pull requests that do not match the specified base ref.

+*Note*: This does not use Github's check conclusion state `stale`.

+**How to configure**:
+* Set an env variable of `TF_VAR_sgtm_feature__check_rerun_base_ref_names` to contain a comma-separated list of ref names (e.g. `master`, `main`) that pull requests must be based off of to have their check runs rerequested.
+The default is `"main,master"`.
+* Set an env variable of `TF_VAR_sgtm_feature__check_rerun_threshold_hours` to any positive integer to represent the number of hours before a check run will be rerequested.
+The default is `0` which disables the feature.

 ## Installing a Virtual Environment for Python

 See [these instructions](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for help in